Ontario Secondary School Diploma or equivalent, including the following required courses:

 Sheridan field placement agencies may require a police record check for criminal offences, a vulnerable sector check and/or a current record of immunization.
 Students will be required to provide this documentation directly to their field placement prior to the start of the placement and at their own expense.
 Students who cannot meet these requirements may have limited field placement opportunities.
 Please refer to the immunization information on our website, or come in to one of the campus health centres.

-Sheridan has been granted a consent by the Ministry of Advanced Education and Skills Development to offer this applied degree for a further seven-year term starting January 19, 2015.
+Sheridan has been granted a consent by the Ministry of Training, Colleges and Universities to offer this degree for a further seven-year term starting January 19, 2015 and subject to renewal thereafter.
+Application to the Ministry for renewal of the consent is a prescribed and cyclical requirement for degree programs at all Ontario Colleges.
 Sheridan will ensure that all students admitted to the Honours Bachelor of Applied Health Sciences (Athletic Therapy) program during the period of consent will have the opportunity to complete the program within a reasonable time frame.
 Credentials earned during the period of consent remain valid, even if Ministry consent to offer the program is withdrawn in the future.
 Prospective students are responsible for satisfying themselves that the program and the degree will be appropriate to their needs (e.g., acceptable to potential employers, professional licensing bodies, or other educational institutions).